-- Place each doc in a distinct cluster - Compute the similarity between all pairs of clusters - Determine the pair of clusters $[C_u, C_v]$ with the highest inter-cluster similarity (using the cosine formula) - Merge the clusters $C_u$ and $C_v$ - Verify a stop criterion.
-If this criterion is not met then go back to step 2 - Return a hierarchy of clusters - Similarity between two clusters is defined as - The minimum of similarities between all pairs of inter-cluster docs
+- Complete link algorithm - Place each doc in a distinct cluster - Compute the similarity between all pairs of clusters - Determine the pair of clusters $[C_u, C_v]$ with the highest inter-cluster similarity (using the cosine formula) - Merge the clusters $C_u$ and $C_v$ - Verify a stop criterion.
+If this criterion is not met then go back to step 2. - Return a hierarchy of clusters - Similarity between two clusters is defined as the minimum of similarities between all pair of inter-cluster docs